IBM/telco-network-cloud-drivers/content/reference/lm-api/interface-architecture.md

 # API Sections

  The API is divided into four sections.
-These provide access to the different functionality provided by LM.
+These provide access to the different functionality provided by TNCO.
 This API is expected to be called by external OSS systems to perform both fulfillment tasks and some fault management tasks.

 ## Assembly Orchestration

- LM allows the creation of Assemblies.
-These allow services to be created by LM which will interact with resource managers to create and manage virtual resources that need to be provided for the service to work.
+ TNCO allows the creation of Assemblies.
+These allow services to be created by TNCO which will interact with resource managers to create and manage virtual resources that need to be provided for the service to work.

 This part of the API includes two endpoints; the first allows the External OSS system to request a transition against an assembly instance, including a requesting for a new assembly instance.
-The second allows the External OSS to poll LM to find out the state of the request.
+The second allows the External OSS to poll TNCO to find out the state of the request.

 ## Asynchronous Events

-In response to Assembly Orchestration requests, LM will also place on a Kafka bus messages that describe the key events that occur during the processing of the request and also a message to indicate when the processing has been completed.
+In response to Assembly Orchestration requests, TNCO will also place on a Kafka bus messages that describe the key events that occur during the processing of the request and also a message to indicate when the processing has been completed.
 It is recommended that the External OSS use this mechanism to check the state of requests rather than using the polling interface defined in the previous section.

 ## Assembly Topology